-This Constitutional Act shall come into operation at once, except that the Rigsdag last elected under the Constitution of the Kingdom of Denmark Act of June 5, 1915, as amended on September 10, 1920, shall remain in existence until a general election has been held in accordance with the rules laid down in part IV.
-Until a general election has been held, the provisions laid down for the Rigsdag in the Constitution of the Kingdom of Denmark Act of June 5, 1915, as amended on September 10, 1920, shall remain in force.
+89. This Constitution Act shall come into operation at once.
+Provided that the Rigsdag last elected under the Constitution of the Kingdom of Denmark Act, 6th June, 1915, as amended on the 10th September, 1920, shall continue to exist until a general election has been held in accordance with the rules laid down in Part IV.
+Until a general election has been held the provisions laid down for the Rigsdag in the Constitution of the Kingdom of Denmark Act, 5th June, 1915, as amended on the both September, 1920, shall remain in force.

-The Act of Succession

-Consolidated Act no. 847 of 4 September 2009

-An Act to consolidate the Act of Succession, see Act no. 170 of 27 March 1953 as amended by Act no. 528 of 12 June 2009.

-This Act shall enter into force on the day following its publication in Lovtidende.
-[Note: Published in Lovtidende on 14 June 2009.]

-The throne shall be inherited by the descendants of King Christian X and Queen Alexandrine.

-On the death of a King or a reigning Queen the throne shall pass to his or her son or daughter, the elder child taking precedence over the younger child.
-If one of the King's or the reigning Queen's children has died, the is-sue of the deceased shall take his place in accordance with the lineal de-scent and the rules laid down in subsection 1.

-On the death of a King or a reigning Queen who leaves no issue entitled to succeed to the throne, the throne shall pass to his or her brother or sis-ter.
-Where the King or the reigning Queen has several siblings, or where any of his or her siblings have died, the rules of section 2 shall apply cor-respondingly.

-Where there is no person entitled to succeed to the throne under the rules of sections 2 and 3, the throne shall pass to the then nearest collateral line of the descendants of King Christian X and Queen Alexandrine, in ac-cordance with the lineal descent, and with precedence correspondingly for the elder over the younger as laid down in sections 2 and 3.

-Only children born of lawful marriage shall have the right of succession.
-The King or the reigning Queen shall not marry except with the con-sent of the Folketing.

-Should a person entitled to succeed to the throne marry without the consent of the

-King or the reigning Queen, given in the Council of State, such person shall forfeit his or her right of succession to the throne for him- or herself and the children born of the marriage, and for their issue.

-The provisions of sections 2-5 shall apply correspondingly in the case of a King's or a reigning Queen's abdication.
+THE SUCCESSION TO THE THRONE ACT

+- 1. The Throne shall be inherited by the descendants of King Christian X and Queen Alexandrine. - 2.
+On the demise of a King the Throne shall pass to his son or daughter so that a son shall take precedence of a daughter, and where there are several children of the same sex the eldest child shall take precedence of a younger child. - Where one of the King's children has died the issue of the deceased shall take his place in accordance with the lineal descent and the rules laid down in subsection 1. - 3.
+On the demise of a King who has left no issue entitled to succeed to-the Throne, the Throne shall pass to his brother or sister with preference for the brother.
+Where the King has one or more brothers or one or more sisters, or where any of his brothers or sisters have died, the rules of section 2 shall apply correspondingly. - 4.
+Where there is no person entitled to succeed to the Throne under the rules of sections 2 and 3, the Throne shall pass to the then nearest collateral line of the descendants of King Christian X and Queen Alexandrine in accordance with the lineal descent, and with preference correspondingly for men over women, and for the elder over the younger as laid down in sections 2 and 3. - 5.
+Only children born of lawful marriage shall be entitled to succeed to the Throne.
+The King shall not enter into marriage without the consent of the Rigsdag.
+Where a person entitled to succeed to the Throne enters into marriage without the consent of the King given in the Council of State, the person in question shall forfeit his right of succession to the Throne for himself and the children born of the marriage and for their issue. - 6.
+The provisions of sections 2-5 shall apply correspondingly in the case of the abdication of a King.

+· Head of state replacement

+Eligibility for head of state

+Eligibility for head of state

-This Act shall enter into force simultaneously with the Constitution of the Kingdom of Denmark Act of 5 June 1953.
+7. This Act shall come into operation at the same time as the Constitution of the Kingdom of Denmark Act, 5th June, 1953.